nathanspecht/fedup/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Article and Feed Models and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+During Phase 1 I will implement user authentication--signing in and signing up.
+I will set up a full JSON API for articles and feeds.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture, Add Feeds to Collections, Save Articles (3.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+In Phase 2 I will being to add organization to articles and feeds.
+Feeds from various sites will be stored in the database (by their url and title).
+An article will not be saved to the database unless a user saves it.
+Articles are saved to the database one time and associated with users through saves.
+When a user clicks the link to save an article for later, it will be saved to the database only if it has not yet been saved.
+I will write `FeedView` and `ArticleView` React components along with their associated children, using bootstrap to keep the html organized.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Navigation and Search Bars (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+I will create the `NavBar` and `SearchBar` React components.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Tags and Collections (1 day)

-Using quill.js, allow for complex styling of notes.
+Allow users to add tags to articles and view articles based on tags.
+Tagging an article will save it to the database if it is not yet saved.
+Taggings will be associated with users.
+In this way, separate users will have their own set of tags on any given article.
+Allow users to create collections and add feeds to these collections.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Mark an article as read or hidden, Organize Collections (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Users can mark an article as read so that it is no longer stored in their feed.
+Users can remove collections and move feeds to different collections.

 [Details][phase-five]

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Make things look nice with CSS and Bootstrap

-### Bonus Features (TBD)
+### Bonus
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions
+[ ] Allow users to select from different feed views: title only, magazine,
+    cards, and full articles.
+[ ] Create an 'Unpin' option for the navbar so that it is only displayed when hovered.
+[ ] Display popularity of an article based on number of views.
+Organize by most
+    popular.

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md